 Stencils and frieze papers, textiles and tile add color.
 The schemes that follow should get you started on a direction, informed by period conventions and your own personal taste.

 WHERE TO BEGIN

 Context is everything.
 Remember that in this era of improved gaslight and early electricity, rooms were no longer dark.
 Welcome sunlight was filtered by only a roller shade or a simple curtain.
-Interior palettes changed with the light.
+Interior color palettes changed with the light.
 (On a related note, you’ll want to consider whether the room gets cool north light or hot west-facing light, and also what time of day the room is used most.
 A bedroom or dining room used chiefly at night should be painted a color compatible with artificial lighting.)

-Whether it’s brown-stained oak or Douglas fir finished in orange shellac, wood certainly sets the context for color in bungalows and other Arts & Crafts houses.
+Whether it’s brown-stained oak or Douglas fir finished in orange shellac, wood certainly sets the context for color palettes in bungalows and other Arts & Crafts houses.
 River rocks or fireplace tiles add another given.
 These considerations are a start, whether you choose a wall color to pick up on or complement them.
 The usual decorators’ advice to “start with the carpet” is not a bad approach.
 An Arts & Crafts rug in a period colorway provides pre-selected options.
 Even if you’re using a traditional Turkish or Persian carpet, you’ll discover it’s easier to find a compatible paint color than to find the right carpet once the paint is dry.

-If your house has stained glass, that’s another cue for a palette.
+If your house has stained glass, that’s another cue for a color palette.
 So is a collection of Arts & Crafts pottery, a plein-air painting, or a textile.

 THE NATURAL CHOICE